amirlogic/tauri-api-tool/README.md

 ```

-### To-do
+### Features

-- Implement Open With using CLI
+- Implement Open With using CLI ✅

-- Filename as Positional argument
+- Filename as Positional argument ✅

 - The app launches when using CMD: `start markdown://open-file?payload=C:/Users/you/Documents/example.md`

-- Deep link received when using `getCurrent()`
+- Deep link received when using `getCurrent()` ✅

-- Add Menu items using Window plugin
+- Add Menu items using Window plugin ✅